sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 ** To build a framework that handles the common features of the ESP32 system on a chip; with the reuse of the framework, time can be spend developing the individual programs/apps/python scripts.
 The framework includes the ability to navigate to different programs, run or disable them.
 When programs are enabled the data is shared on the board using a publisher / subscriber design patter, and the data is also shared over MQTT to a broker on the network.
 Other features found in the framework are WIFI connection, OLED menu display, touch sensor menu navigation (only up,down,left,right).

 https://en.wikipedia.org/wiki/ESP32
 https://www.dx.com/p/mma7361-accelerometer-module-tilt-slant-angle-sensor-2017571?tc=USD&ta=US&gclid=EAIaIQobChMI_ryRraW_3wIVQyCtBh0HgghsEAQYAiABEgKiq_D_BwE#.XCRk_7dlB-E
 http://arduinolearning.com/code/arduino-mma7361-accelerometer-example.php
 https://www.hackster.io/julianfschroeter/esp32-voice-streamer-52bd7e

-# Reasoning and Motivations

-## Why?

-### Micropython
-* The affordances of this micro-python framework:
-** Python programs to run digital and analog circuits and modules.

-* Other resources that are documented:
-** Laser cut Temlates for the laser cut enclosure and sensor modules.
-** Mosquitto (MQTT) broker and Node-Red Flows for internetworktivity.

-that works both online and offline

 ### Please see the following projects that were developed inS parallel.
 You will see the enclosure, server, and sound and video clients that work with this software